 For now, NASA has created guidelines on how to avoid ruining Apollo artifacts.
 These should come in handy for the many countries and companies that want to go to the moon.

 One guideline sets the minimum distance a future spacecraft should land from Apollo sites.
 It should keep rocket exhaust from erasing Neil Armstrong’s first boot print, for instance.
-Such rules are not legally binding, Metzger says.
+Such rules are not legally binding, says planetary scientist Philip Metzger.
+He works at the University of Central Florida in Orlando.
 But “no company,” he says, wants “to be known as the company that ruined one of the Apollo sites.”

 Michelle Hanlon works at the University of Mississippi in Oxford.
 There, she specializes in space law.
 She has her sights on another way to protect Apollo sites.
 Her nonprofit group, For All Moonkind, wants the United Nations to protect relics on the moon.
 But she suspects it may take decades to reach a deal.